Roggerkeepa/mini-iso27001-compliance-program/01-Overview/Scope.md

-## Scope Definition – NovaCloud AI Solutions
+## Scope Definition – Sofunny101Cloud AI Solutions

 Sofunny101Cloud AI Solutions is a fictional SaaS startup providing an AI-powered web application to business customers.
 The organization employs approximately 25 staff members and operates primarily in a cloud-based environment.